DM20911/regulapymeconsulting/replit.md

-# LegalPro Consulting - Professional Legal Services Platform
+# RegulaPyme Consulting SpA - Professional Legal Services Platform

 ## Overview

-This is a modern full-stack web application for LegalPro Consulting, a legal services company specializing in business formation, corporate legal services, and compliance.
+This is a modern full-stack web application for RegulaPyme Consulting SpA, a legal services company specializing in business formation, corporate legal services, and compliance.
 The platform serves as a professional website showcasing their services and allowing potential clients to submit contact inquiries.

 ## System Architecture